learn-co-curriculum/dsc-user-input-and-output-in-python/README.md

     Your name is Billy

-What happens at the end of `input()` is that it waits for the user to type something and press ENTER.
+When you use the `input()` function, the program waits for the user to type something and press ENTER.
 Only after the user presses ENTER does the program continue.

 ## Manipulating strings (a few ways)